Introduction

 A strong commitment by practitioners to maintain their own personal daily mindfulness practice that supports a deep mindful presence in representations.

-The mindful presence means these insights are experienced not just as ideas but as deep embodied realisations.
+Mindful presence allows these experiences to be felt not only as ideas, but also in a more embodied and emotionally immediate way.
 That means these insights are more easily integrated into our everyday lives.

 A strong respect for reality and known facts.
 That helps to ground the insights so that they remain relevant and useful.